Reflections on Starwood Festival, Pomeroy, OH

 Again, how rape-y.

 Concerning Spirit Tribe’s Native Noise Festival 2018, another festival due to take place later this year, a friend discovered that a photo of her and her child had been used for this year’s marketing collateral.
 After some back and forth with members of Spirit Tribe, it was pointed out to her that she had consented to all terms and conditions on their website by agreeing to attend.
 Though this is normal, what I found specifically concerning was “All guests consent to photography…[to be used] in promotional [material]” and that people attending with children “understand that photography WILL be taken of their children” and that they “consent to photography” of their children, also to be used potentially in promotional material.
 Spirit Tribe’s Photo Policy further states that they possess full copyright “of all photographs” taken during their event and that “guests who photograph [at the event] consent to [the crew] using their photos” in promotional material.
 My friend’s follow up contacts have been ignored by Spirit Tribe ever since.
+It’s appears to be their modus operandi.

 Yet again, how rape-y.